eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.78
+- Actually fixed DoN: now it doesn't crash on ONG. sorry everyone!
+- So it turned out the Panther Salve toggle was broken all along anyway
+- Also made Panther Salve blue
+- Multibuy Boosts renamed slightly

 ### 1.77
 - I was checking the Panther Salve toggle value incorrectly
 - Fixed Double or Nothing not apearing: forgot to round random number